Kenneth Gow

 Research Interest

-My research uses large national databases like SEER, NCDB, and retrospective datasets like PSORC to study pediatric cancer demographics and outcomes.
+My research leverages large national databases—including SEER, the National Cancer Database (NCDB), and retrospective resources such as PSORC—to examine pediatric cancer demographics, treatment patterns, and outcomes.
 Because pediatric cancers are rare, single-institution studies are often underpowered.
-These larger datasets allow us to evaluate patterns across a broader population, including traditional pediatric tumors and adult-type cancers like carcinomas in children.
-Our findings suggest that while children with carcinomas often present at more advanced stages, they tend to have better outcomes than adults, pointing toward unique tumor biology.
+These broader datasets allow us to discern population-level trends across both traditional pediatric tumors and less common “adult-type” malignancies, such as carcinomas arising in children.
+Our analyses consistently show that although children with carcinomas frequently present with more advanced disease, their outcomes are markedly better than those of adults, suggesting underlying differences in tumor biology.

 Education